roualdes/testbank/README.md

 To add questions to testbank simply amend the statistics.yml file, following proper YAML file format -- no checks are performed.

 ## Roadmap
+* option for other (than statistics.yml) yml file names
+* output options
+  - be flexible in terms of users test making tools
-* Allow editing of questions outside of .yml file
+* adding/editing of questions
 * better search bar